TEALSK12/2nd-semester-introduction-to-computer-science/units/3_unit/02_lesson/lab.md

 ```

 ###Bonus!
 Practice passing in lists as an argument to a function.
 What is different about passing in a list as an argument?
-Read in the associated reading about list aliasing and write down what is happening in this case.
+Read about list aliasing in section 3.4 of the associated reading, and write down what is happening in this case.